-Think how much farther your content could go if it was syndicated and distributed through iTunes, Google Play, Stitcher, and even Spotify?
-By creating an audio version, you’re able to expose your content to new audiences and earn new fans.
+Think how much farther your content could go if it was syndicated and distributed through Apple iTunes, Google Play, Stitcher, and Spotify?
+Even Amazon is getting into the podcast game.
+By creating an audio version and submitting your podcast, you’re able to expose your content to new audiences and earn new fans.

 4. Audio Offers a Richer, More Personal Experience with Your Content and Brand

 Humans learn how to communicate verbally long before we ever learn to read.
 Listening to someone’s voice taps into something primal in us, and paints a picture that only the human voice can.

 When you enrich the content experience with audio, you stand to draw audiences closer to your brand.
 Think of the last time you listened to someone tell you a great story, or the last time someone personally helped you by walking you through a challenge.